 Rose: Alright.
-So my first question is, I was wondering if you have any insight as to how to better utilize social media, in particular Instagram, to convert followers to clients.
+So my first question relates to dietitians and social media.
+I was wondering if you have any insight as to how to better utilize social media, in particular Instagram, to convert followers to clients.

-Jessica: No, but that’s a good question because I think a lot of people are like “oh yay I have like 10,000 followers!”
+Jessica: That’s a good question for a dietitian coaching call because I think a lot of dietitians are like “oh yay I have like 10,000 followers!”
 And I really often want to message them and be like, okay but how many of those have turned into clients?
 Followers are great!
 It does give us, you know, a sense of credibility with other people and that kinda thing but, it doesn’t really help me a whole lot if they don’t turn into clients.